mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 The Radom supercharger is a huge lifesaver and the highway from Augustow to Warsaw to Krakow is brand new, I definitely recommend you to take this route.
-Avoid the "Warsaw - Czestochowa - Katowice" route - the concrete blocks forming the road are totally destroyed, I was surprised that my wheels did not fell off.
+Avoid the "Warsaw - Czestochowa - Katowice" route - the concrete blocks forming the road are completely destroyed, I was surprised that my wheels did not fell off.

 The [Orlen Charge](https://orlencharge.orlen.pl/#/portal/locations) is a free network of CCS, Type 2 and CHAdeMO chargers placed on Orlen gas pumps which comes handy